PowerDNS/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2018-09.rst

 This issue has been assigned CVE-2018-16855 by Red Hat.

-When the PowerDNS Recursor is run inside a supervisor like supervisord or systemd, an out-of-memory crash will lead to an automatic restart, limiting the impact to a somewhat degraded service.
+When the PowerDNS Recursor is run inside a supervisor like supervisord or systemd, a crash will lead to an automatic restart, limiting the impact to a somewhat degraded service.

 PowerDNS Recursor from 4.1.0 up to and including 4.1.7 is affected.